microsandbox/rxtui/README.md

 ## Building Your First Component

-Components are the heart of TermTUI.
+Components are the heart of RxTUI.
 Each component is a self-contained unit that manages its own state and rendering.
 Let's build a more realistic component - a task list:

 ```rust
 // First, define what can happen (Messages)